David Pastrnak Game Preview: Bruins vs. Ducks

 Pastrnak Stats vs. the Ducks

-- The Ducks have given up 12 goals in total (three per game), the eighth-fewest allowed in the NHL.
+- The Ducks have given up 17 goals in total (2.8 per game), the 10th-fewest allowed in the NHL.

 |2023-2024 Season